 Did you know there is a small fund available to assist lower income older adults to pay a portion of their membership and program fees at the Patty Turner Center?
-It is supported by the fundraising efforts of the students at Caruso Middle School.
-Our social services office can provide eligibility and program information.
+The GrandFriends Fund was originated and is supported by the fundraising efforts of the students at Caruso Middle School.
+What a great bunch of kids!
+Margie can provide eligibility and program information.
 Participation is strictly confidential.

 Honor Flight Chicago For WWII Vets

 Our nation just commemorated the 70th Anniversary of D Day.
 What a perfect time to remind you of a wonderful opportunity: Honor Flight Chicago!
 Join fellow Chicagoland WWII veterans for an unforgettable day of honor in Washington DC.
 Round trip flight, meals, special tours, and a personal escort (including wheelchairs), are all at no cost to you!
 To date, almost 4000 area veterans have participated.
 Applications and info are at PTC, or by calling 773-227-8387, or visiting honorflightchicago.org